TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/02_Architecture_Strategy.md

 ### 2.3 TOS System Pre-installed Dependencies

-TOS 7.0 is built on Ubuntu 22.04.
+TOS 7 employs a root file system that is compatible with Ubuntu 22.04.
 The system comes pre-installed with the following core dependencies:

 - bash / dash
 - Python 3.10